 Fangoria - No 141, April 1995: The next month, the cenobites strike back, relegating Nix to the smaller sidebar image.
 Angelique introduces a set visit to Hellraiser IV which also includes a couple of photos from scenes eventually cut from the movie.
 An article on Lord Of Illusions includes an interview with Barker.

-Fangoria - No 146, September 1995: There's a Barker interview to close the Lord Of Illusions production diary.
+Fangoria - No 146, September 1995: There's a Clive interview to close the Lord Of Illusions production diary.

 Fangoria - No 198, November 2000: Despite his short on-screen time in Inferno, it's Pinhead's image which dominates the marketing...
 Contains an interview with Scott Derrickson and Paul Harris Boardman and one with Doug Bradley.